Rhea Karuturi

 I studied Science, Technology and Society at Stanford.
 My honors thesis was on Aadhaar (presentation) — trust infrastructure as a lens has stayed with me.
 Before Hoovu I wrote for newspapers, taught introductory CS, and spent time in art museums and craft villages trying to understand how things get made.

 I split my time between Bangalore and San Francisco.
 I read mostly fiction and philosophy.
-I think about ritual a lot.

 Every book I've finished, since 6th grade.